desmos-labs/desmos-contracts/docs/architecture/adr-005-social-tips-contract.md

 * the funds necessary to cover the fees plus the tip amount specified inside the `funds` field
 * the sender identified by the `sender` field

-**NOTE** If the user have already sent a tip to the same centralized application reference the contracts collects only the last one sending back to the user the previous tip amount.
+**NOTE** If the user has already sent a tip to the same centralized application reference, the contracts collects only the last one then sending the previous tip amount back to the user.

 #### ClaimTips
 With the `ClaimTips` message the user can claim their pending tips that has been sent to him before proving that owns the identities to which the tips refer.

 ##### UpdateAdmin
-With the `UpdateAdmin` message the current admin can update the contract's admin.
+With the `UpdateAdmin` message, the current admin can update the contract's admin.

 ### UpdateMaxPendingTips
-With the `UpdateMaxPendingTips` message the current admin can change the amount of pending tips that can be associated to a centralized application user.
+With the `UpdateMaxPendingTips` message, the current admin can change the amount of pending tips that can be associated to a centralized application user.

 ### UpdateMaxSentPendingTips
-With the `UpdateMaxPendingTips` message the current admin can change the amount of tips that the contract collects for a specific sender address.
+With the `UpdateMaxPendingTips` message, the current admin can change the amount of tips that the contract collects for a specific sender address.

 ### RemovePendingTip
-With the `RemovePendingTip` message the user can cancel a tip that haven't been claimed yet.
+With the `RemovePendingTip` message, the user can cancel a tip that haven't been claimed yet.

 ### Query
 ```rust